 If conditions A through D are met, and if the proposed service dead load has not increased by greater than 15% compared to the original designed service dead load, the foundations may be reused without any evaluation of their geotechnical resistance.

-405.11.1 EXISTING PILE
+405.11.1 EXISTING STEEL PILES

-When the Scope of Services for a rehabilitation project requires an assessment of the existing foundation, evaluate both the structural and geotechnical resistance of existing piling to be reused.

 To determine the factored structural resistance for existing steel piling, utilize a corrosion rate of 0.47-mils/yr (0.00047-in/yr) for piles buried in non-aggressive natural soils, and a total service life equal to the current age plus an additional 75-yr service life.
 If the evaluation of the site conditions indicates a potential pile deterioration or corrosion problem, determine the appropriate corrosion loss rate for carbon steel per Eurocode 3, Part 5, Section 4.4 for the environmental conditions at the site.

 Provide pile encasement for exposed steel piling for bridges over waterways.
 The pile encasement shall extend a minimum of 3-ft below the ground line/stream bottom.